 The main things you might notice are your elbows and wrists being sore.
 If you have to back off until your body adapts, that’s perfectly fine and something I recommend.

 You may have to use a stopwatch or count slowly, but make sure you track your workouts the same every time.

 This consistency in counting is just as important as doing the workouts themselves!

-Pull-Up Progression For Beginners
+Pull Up Progression For Beginners

-Even though I was an athlete for years leading up to it, I could never get my chin over the bar; it wouldn’t happen even when cheating.
+Even though I was an athlete for years leading up to it, I could never get my chin above the bar; it wouldn’t happen even when cheating.

 And I’m not the only one!

 I know dozens of people, men, and women, that couldn’t do a single one growing up.